curious-containers/red-connector-ftp/README.md

 # RED Connector FTP

-RED Connector SFTP is part of the Curious Containers project.
+RED Connector FTP is part of the Curious Containers project.

 For more information please refer to the Curious Containers [documentation](https://www.curious-containers.cc/).